-The bill amends the eligibility requirements for voting in West Virginia, specifically addressing the criteria that must be met for a person to participate in elections.
-It stipulates that individuals must be registered to vote, at least 18 years old (with provisions for those turning 18 by the next general election), and not deemed totally mentally incompetent by a court.
-Additionally, it clarifies that individuals convicted of treason, a felony, or election-related bribery are ineligible to vote unless they have fully discharged their sentence or received a pardon.
-The bill also emphasizes the necessity of being a U.S. citizen and a bona fide resident of the relevant voting area.
+The bill amends the eligibility requirements for voting in West Virginia, specifically outlined in section 3-1-3 of the Code of West Virginia, 1931.
+It establishes that citizens must meet several criteria to vote, including being registered, at least 18 years old (with provisions for those turning 18 by the next general election), and not being deemed totally mentally incompetent by a court.
+Additionally, it clarifies that individuals convicted of treason, a felony, or election-related bribery may only regain their voting rights if they have fully discharged their sentence or received a pardon.

-Furthermore, the bill introduces provisions for the restoration of voting rights for individuals previously disqualified due to mental incompetence or criminal convictions.
-It specifies that a person can be requalified to vote upon receiving written certification from the circuit court indicating they are no longer mentally incompetent.
-It also clarifies that individuals are not considered convicted of a disqualifying crime if their criminal proceedings are deferred without an adjudication of guilt.
-These changes aim to provide clearer guidelines on voting eligibility and the restoration of rights in West Virginia.
+Furthermore, the bill specifies that a person is requalified to vote upon receiving written certification from the circuit court clerk that they are no longer considered totally mentally incompetent.
+It also states that individuals convicted of a disqualifying crime cannot vote from the date of adjudication, regardless of any pending legal actions, and that those with deferred criminal proceedings without an adjudication of guilt are not considered convicted.
+This legislation aims to provide clearer guidelines on voting eligibility and the restoration of voting rights in West Virginia.

 Committee Substitute: 3-1-3